ENCYCLOPEDIC ENTRY

 Morgan Stanley

-The term by itself can also refer to a specific mountain foothill region.
+The term by itself can also refer to a specific mountain region.
 The Piedmont region of northwestern Italy sits at the base of the Italian Alps.
 In the eastern United States, the Appalachian Piedmont stretches from New Jersey to Alabama, along the foot of the Appalachian Mountains.
 Farther west lies the Colorado Piedmont.
-A relatively narrow strip of land sandwiched between the Great Plains and the Rocky Mountains, the Colorado Piedmont is home to most of the people and industry of the state of Colorado.
+A relatively narrow strip of land between the and the Rocky Mountains, the Colorado Piedmont is home to most of the people and of the state of Colorado.

 Fast Fact